-Provisional results are published in Provisional Woodland Statistics in mid-June, around 2.5 months after the end of the reference period (year to March).
-Provisional Woodland Statistics was first released in June 2019 and replaced the annual National Statistics release Woodland Area, Planting and Publicly Funded Restocking and the previously quarterly Official Statistics release Woodland Carbon Code statistics.
+Provisional results are published in Provisional Woodland Statistics in June, around 3 months after the end of the reference period (year to March).

-Final results are published in Forestry Statistics at end September, 6 months after the end of the reference period (year to March).
+Final results are published in Forestry Statistics at the end of September, 6 months after the end of the reference period (year to March).